 Spondyloarthritis may cause inflammation where the ligaments and tendons attach to bones, known as entheses.
 Inflammation of the entheses is known as enthesitis.
-Spondyloarthritis can affect entheses anywhere in your body, but most commonly shows up at the back of the heel, near the Achilles tendon.
+Spondyloarthritis can affect entheses anywhere in your body, but it most commonly shows up at the back of the heel, near the Achilles tendon.
 Enthesitis is more common and tends to be more severe in women with axial spondyloarthritis than in men.

 Women often have longer waits for receiving an axial spondyloarthritis diagnosis compared to men.
 This may be because of the general underrecognition of the disease and its diagnostic criteria, especially in women.
 Women also tend to show less visible damage on X-rays and have a different clinical presentation from men.

 Women experiencing longer diagnostic delays could also be the result of bias from health care professionals.
 There is a misperception that axial spondyloarthritis is largely a male disease, coupled with a lack of knowledge about how the disease manifests differently in men and women.
-Sex-based discrepancies in diagnositic delays are likely caused by a combination of these factors.
+Sex-based discrepancies in diagnostic delays are likely caused by a combination of these factors.

-Tumor necrosis factor alpha inhibitors, or TNFi, are one class of treatments for spondyloarthritis.
+TNF-alpha inhibitors are one class of treatments for spondyloarthritis.
 Multiple TNFi medications have been approved by the U.S. Food and Drug Administration (FDA) in recent years.

-Research presented at the American College of Rheumatolgy’s 2018 annual meeting suggests significant sex differences in how axial spondyloarthritis affects the social aspects of quality of life, including work.
+Research presented at the American College of Rheumatology's 2018 annual meeting suggests significant sex differences in how axial spondyloarthritis affects the social aspects of quality of life, including work.
 This table illustrates some of the main differences.

 Axial spondyloarthritis is underdiagnosed in women, in part because of the difference in the way it presents and manifests.
 Knowing these differences can be your best tool in getting a prompt and accurate diagnosis, receiving the best follow-up health care for your condition, and advocating for your quality of life.